damienbod/AspNetCoreServiceBus/README.md

 	<li><a href="https://damienbod.com/2019/04/23/using-azure-service-bus-queues-with-asp-net-core-services/">Using Azure Service Bus Queues with ASP.NET Core Services</a></li>
 	<li><a href="https://damienbod.com/2019/04/24/using-azure-service-bus-topics-in-asp-net-core/">Using Azure Service Bus Topics in ASP.NET Core</a></li>
 	<li><a href="https://damienbod.com/2019/04/27/using-azure-service-bus-topics-subscription-filters-in-asp-net-core/">Using Azure Service Bus Topics Subscription Filters in ASP.NET Core</a></li>
+	<li><a href="https://damienbod.com/2019/04/30/using-ef-core-to-process-azure-service-messages-in-asp-net-core/">Using Entity Framework Core to process Azure Service Messages in ASP.NET Core</a></li>

 </ul>